laurenrother/puppet-docs/source/forge/assessingmodulequality.md

 If you have written a module and would like to know what its quality score will be before you upload it to the Forge, we designed the rating evaluations to be reproducible.

 ####Code Quality
-To reproduce the Code Quality score, you will need to install and run puppet lint.
+To reproduce the Code Quality score, you will need to install and run puppet lint from the module's root.

 ~~~
 gem install puppet-lint